maxdata/intellagent/README.md

 ## 🚀 Community & Contributing

 Your contributions are greatly appreciated!
 If you're eager to contribute, kindly refer to our [Contributing Guidelines](docs/contributing.md)) for detailed information.
-We’re particularly keen on receiving new examples and environments to enrich the project.
+We're particularly keen on receiving new examples and environments to enrich the project.

 If you wish to be part of our journey, join our [Discord Community](https://discord.gg/YWbT87vAau) and subscribe to our [Newsletter](https://plurai.substack.com/).
 Stay updated on the latest advancements, open-source releases, and cutting-edge tools driving the future of Reliable Conversational AI.
 We're excited to have you with us!